 To implement this part of the assignment, you must use the command pattern.
 To accomplish this, you will need to think in a very object-oriented manner.
 You should be able to make a command object for each of commands we are asking you to implement.
 The source of all lies has a good overview of how to use the command properly, although the example is in Java.
 You should be able to adopt it to the language you choose.

 The third and final phase of this week’s assignment is for you to visualize CSAir’s route map.
 To aid you in this task, CEOs Woodley and Kamin have told you about a website, the Great Circle Mapper.
 To accomplish this task, you do not need to write any code that actually draws the graph, but rather use the Great Circle Mapper to do it for you.
 This website uses the code associated with each city in CSAir’s route network.
 To view a sample of a generated route map, do the following:

 Notice how when you do this, the Great Circle Mapper automatically generates a route map for you.
 Try playing around with some of the options to edit/enhance the generated image.

 To generate a route map from your graph, you will need to:

 You can minimally print this URL out to the console for the user to copy and paste into their web browser, but it would be better if you are able to automatically launch the web browser on the system to that URL.

 As usual, we require that you write extensive unit tests for each part of this assignment.
 We realize that testing a console interface is difficult, so it is acceptable to write unit tests for each of the functions that your library has.
 When you choose your language for this assignment, make sure you look into what unit testing frameworks are available for that language and use one of them.
 If your language does not have a testing framework (unlikely), you will need to implement your own test runner and utilities to accomplish this part of the assignment.

-For example, if you decide to use Java with jUnit this week, some asserts you might have:
+For example, if you could use Java with jUnit this week (which you cannot), some asserts you might have: